-Live in-person class at Stoughton Senior Center: six week rolling sessions with usually one week off in between.
-The current class started September 9 but drop-ins are welcome.
-Class is Friday @ 1 pm.
+Live in-person class at Stoughton Senior Center: Class is Friday @ 1 pm.
 Cost $42 for the full six weeks; $9 per drop-in.
 Contact me or see the Stoughton Area Senior Center website or newsletter for more information.

 Qi: Vital Energy; Life Force; the energy that runs through the veins and arteries, the nervous system and the meridians of the entire body and gives us life and energy.